iotaledger/access-server/README.md

  - [Policy Language](/docs/03-policy-language.md)
  - [Getting Started](/docs/04-getting-started.md)

-## Disclaimer
-IOTA Access is a Work-in-Progress, and the project should be seen as a [*Minimum Viable Product*](https://en.wikipedia.org/wiki/Minimum_viable_product) (MVP).

 ## Build Instructions
 Development of the PoC is currently focused on [Raspbian Buster](https://www.raspberrypi.org/blog/buster-the-new-version-of-raspbian/).

-This repository only contains source code for the **Access Server**.
+These instructions are only related to the source code for the **Access Core Server**.
 The Access framework also includes the [Access Client](https://github.com/iotaledger/access-mobile), which is used to create the user experience for Policy Creation and Access Requests.

 1. SSH into Raspbian.
 2. Install dependencies:
 ```